dagronf/DFSearchKit/README.md

 	while hasMoreResults
 ```

+## Samples

+* `SearchToy` is a (very!) basic UI to show integration
+* `dfskindex` is a simple command line tool (that is very unforgiving to its parameters at this point!) that uses DFSKFileIndex to create a command line tool interface to the index

 ## Tests

-`DFSearchKitTests.swift` contains a small number of tests (so far) that can be used to see how it works
+`DFSKIndexTests.swift` and `DFSKSummaryTests.swift` contain a small number of tests (so far) that can be used to see how it works

-`dfskindex` is a simple command line tool (that is very unforgiving to its parameters at this point!) that uses DFSKFileIndex to create a command line tool interface to the index

 ## Todo

 Asynchronous search, lots of other stuff!
 This is a learning project only.
 Maybe it will be useful to someone

 ## Thanks